Git-Guys/Network-Epidemics/NetSIS & NetSEIRS EpiLearn/README.md

-# Network-Based Epidemic Modeling Notebook
+# Network-Based NetSIS & NetSEIRS Epidemic Modeling Notebook

 This project contains a **PyTorch-based notebook** implementing two network-based epidemiological models: **NetSIS** and **NetSEIRS**.
 The notebook demonstrates how disease spreads across networks and how network structure influences epidemic dynamics.